 Firstly, you should discuss the issue with the other parent.
 You may be able to renegotiate your parenting plan so that you both still maintain the same amount of time that you currently have with them.
 For example, if the child currently spends half the week with one of you and half with the other, then a new plan may be that they spend all of the holidays with one parent but all of the school term with the other.
 There is also a possibility that your former partner may be able to relocate to the same country to which you are planning to move.
 If you do reach an international child custody agreement with your partner, it is a good idea to get this agreement in writing.
 You may also wish to seek the court’s consent to the international child custody agreement.

 If you cannot reach an international child custody agreement with your former partner, then the next step would be to engage a dispute resolution professional, such as a mediator, to help you reach an agreement.
 If an international child custody agreement is reached through this process, it is best practice to ensure this agreement gets put in writing.
-It also may be advisable to have the Family Court consent to the international child custody agreement.
+It also may be advisable to have the Federal Circuit and Family Court of Australia consent to the international child custody agreement.

-If an international child custody agreement still cannot be reached, then you may wish to apply to the Family Court for an order allowing you to take the child with you.
-The Family Court always seeks to make orders that are in the best interests of the child.
-The Family Court will consider the relationship between the child and the parents and how the separation and change in location may affect them.
-The Family Court may also consider what relatives or extended family there may be in the other place to help care for the child.
-The Family Court will also consider practical matters such as how far the children would have to travel between their parents and the cost of travelling that distance.
-The Family Court may also consider the financial means of the parents for funding the costs of travel.
-The Family Court will balance these considerations against what the move would mean for the parent who seeks to relocate, e.g. a better job with better pay, being closer to family.
+If an international child custody agreement still cannot be reached, then you may wish to apply to the Federal Circuit and Family Court of Australia for an order allowing you to take the child with you.
+The court always seeks to make orders that are in the best interests of the child.
+The court will consider the relationship between the child and the parents and how the separation and change in location may affect them.
+The Federal Circuit and Family Court of Australia may also consider what relatives or extended family there may be in the other place to help care for the child.
+The court will also consider practical matters such as how far the children would have to travel between their parents and the cost of travelling that distance.
+The court may also consider the financial means of the parents for funding the costs of travel.
+The court will balance these considerations against what the move would mean for the parent who seeks to relocate, e.g. a better job with better pay, being closer to family.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.